dmarku/minecraftpi-bot/README.md

     *   `left()` turns the robot 90 degrees to the left.
 It will stay in its current position.
     *   `right()` turns the robot 90 degrees to the right.
 It will stay in its current position.

 The "robot" is drawn as a stone block at its current position and a torch indicating its direction.
+Drawing updates have to be done manually.
+"Undrawing" elements is not yet implemented.